-Key learning for the month – please open and share in team meetings or supervision and print out and display on noticeboards.
+Key Learning of the Hub– please open and share in team meetings or supervision and print out and display on noticeboards.

 • If suspecting someone of using SPICE, stay curious, they may be drowsy because of other prescribed medication, check for recent changes.